What Is White-Label SEO?

 - Watch out for: tools that lock branding behind expensive tiers, or that are so complex your time savings evaporate.

-Most freelancers who are good at SEO actually want the second model, not the first — they don't need someone to do the work, they need to stop drowning in the admin around it.
+Most freelancers who are good at SEO actually want the second model, not the first.
+They don't need someone to do the work, they need to stop drowning in the admin around it.

 Done right, white-label SEO buys you three things: scale (serve more clients without cloning yourself), credibility (a branded dashboard and report make a solo freelancer look like an established agency), and time (no more rebuilding the same monthly report five times).
 We wrote a whole piece on the reporting-and-admin side in how freelancers manage SEO for multiple clients.